fullmetaltac/interview-notes/devops/git.md

 Up to this point we have been working with a single git repository.
 However, git excels at working with multiple repositories.
 These extra repositories may be stored locally, or may be accessed across a network connection.

-In the next section we will create a new repository called “cloned_hello”.
+In the next section we will create a new repository called "cloned_hello".
 We will show how to move changes from one repository to another, and how to handle conflicts when they arise between two repositories.

 ![git-clone](images/git_clone.png)